001ben/git-notes/git-things.md

 6. The folder for the file will be the first 2 characters of the sha-1, create if necessary inside the .git/objects directory.
 7. The filename will be the remaining sha-1 characters, create the file and store the deflated object contents in the file.

+## Git References
+References in git are stored in the .git/refs directory.
+References are simple, branches can be stored just by creating a file named as your branch name containing the sha-1 of the commit it points to.
+It's much safer using git commands to create and modify git references though.
+These branch names can be used as normal with **git log** and can be shown with **git branch -v**

+The HEAD file just points to a branch name.
+It's sumbolic as it's referencing a reference, rather than a commit sha directly.

+Remote references are also tracked in the .git/refs/remotes directory.
+If you run git fetch on an origin remote, you might have a .git/refs/remotes/origin/master file containing the commit sha of the current commit on the server.
+These remote references can't be pointed at by HEAD, so they're considered read only.

+- **git update-ref refs/heads/_ref-name_ _commit-sha_** will create or update a reference, and you can use short commit names with this command.
+This will create branches for you, ermahgerd.
+- **git symbolic-ref HEAD** is used to get the current value of HEAD.
+  - **git symbolic-ref HEAD refs/heads/_ref-name_** will update head to point to a different branch, although you have to use the **refs/heads/_ref-name_** style, you can't just say **ref-name**.
+- **git update-ref refs/tags/_tag-name_ _commit-sha_** will create a lightweight tag, which is the same format as a branch and literally just points to a commit giving only tag name information.
+You could use this to mark commits as different versions, i.e. **git update-ref refs/tags/v1.0 _commit-sha_**, although the porcelain command would be better.
+- **git tag -a _tag-name_ _object-sha_ -m _tag-message_** creates an annotated tag, which is actually stored as a git object referencing a git object.
+You can use annotated tags to tag any kind of git object, they're pretty useful like that.